bl5ck/redux-series.es6-generator-demo/README.md

-# redux-series.redux-saga-demo
+# redux-series.es6-generator-demo

-Demo of Redux saga, which was included in Redux workshop series
+Demo of es6 generator, which was included in Redux workshop series